Sunday, January 29, 2023

 At the bottom of the screen is the radar and this shows helpful information like the state of your armour, cargo, and remaining fuel.
 However, it also displays potential enhancements that can be gained by collecting pearls.
 For example, the second icon is for the ship's rotational speed.
 The third icon improves upon its lethargic thrust.

 Hang on, what was that about Container Pods and Pearls?
 Container pods offer a variety of goodies like fuel, upgrades, explosives (potential traps) and sun crystals (to exit the level).
-Pearls can affect the performance of Rotor significantly: collect two and the ship rotates faster.
-Pick up a third and you have the choice of upgrading thrusters.
+Pearls affect performance significantly: collect two and the ship rotates faster.
+Pick up a third and you can upgrade the thrusters.

-However, I cannot help but wonder why these needed to be earned rather than come as standard?
-It feels unnecessary to upgrade the ship during a mission instead of concentrating on the task at hand.
-Why complicate things?
+I cannot help but wonder why they needed to be earned rather than come as standard?
+It feels unnecessary to upgrade the ship during a mission instead of concentrating on the task.
+Too convoluted.

 Things are getting hectic in lego land which is very difficult to manoeuvre through.